Skip to content

 Discovering Elba

-Third just to Sicily and Sardegna Elba is one of the largest islands belonging to Italy.
-Historically it was important for its iron production and mining.
-Today it is a hotspot for tourists, but not as run over as other parts of Italy.
-Luckily the islanders were able to succesfully maintain the authenticity and quietness of Elba.
+Third, just to Sicily and Sardegna, Elba is one of the largest islands in Italy.
+Historically, it was necessary for its iron production and mining.
+Today, it is a tourist hotspot, but not as run over as other parts of Italy.
+Luckily, the islanders successfully maintained Elba’s authenticity and quietness.

 test